willidaniel91/salsolutions/notes/interviewQuestions.md

 * What is a VCS and what purpose does it serve?
+Give out three advantages.

+1. long-term change history of every file.
+2. branching and merging; concurrent collaborative work.
+3. Traceability: able to associate changes made to possible bugs using bug tracking software such as JIRA.

+* Who developed Git in what year?
+Linus Torvalds in 2005

+*